qkaiser/qkaiser.github.io/_posts/2017-08-27-cottontail-release.markdown

 categories: security tool
 ---

-I gained access to RabbitMQ brokers multiple times for the past year during pentesting engagments.
+I gained access to RabbitMQ brokers multiple times for the past year during pentesting engagements.
 It was always due to default credentials (the infamous `guest:guest`) or credentials being leaked in some way (e.g. in publicly accessible _.env_ file).

-The problem when you discover a RabbitMQ service is that you can't really dump content as you would with, let's say, a database backend.
+The problem when you discover a RabbitMQ service is that you can't really dump content as you would with, let's say, a database back-end.
 You need to know the exact names of virtual hosts, exchanges, and routing keys in order to be able to consume messages being sent through.
 Listing those values not being implemented by [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol), you're left completely blind.

 This leads to situations where it is quite difficult to prove the impact of a compromised RabbitMQ instance to a client: